TIMBERSMART SYSTEM – TERMS AND CONDITIONS

 - “Implementation Proposal”

-- means the TS1 Implementation Proposal dated 24 November 2025, including any schedules or statements of work.
+- means your TS1 Implementation Proposal, including any schedules or statements of work.

 - “Users”